 In Lo and Behold's best scene, a scientist calmly explains that the most sophisticated AI in the world is still operating below the level of a cockroach, which exercises choice about where to go and what to do.
 It's as if Herzog, whose fear and loathing of nature has always been underwritten by a healthy respect, is reminding us—and maybe himself—that Mother Nature still has the upper hand, at least for now.
 Whether or not the unfinished country of the internet will render everything else prehistorical remains to be seen.

-Lo and Behold plays at Hot Docs on April 28–29 and is planned to play in theaters later this year.
+Lo and Behold plays at Toronto's Hot Docs festival on April 28–29 and is planned to play in theaters later this year.

 Follow Adam Nayman on Twitter.